 Every year the National Association of Rocketry awards The North American Rockwell Trophy to the best NAR Section newsletter at NARAM.
 Winners are chosen from the best newsletters submitted to the judges over the course of the contest year which runs from July 1 to June 30.
-But you have to enter to be able to win.
+Unlike the Website Excellence Award, you have to submit your newsletter to be eligible to win.
 So be sure to send your submissions to each of the judges listed below.

 Thomas Beach (SReditor@nar.org)

 4403 Gaines Rd

 Richmond, VA 23222

 Edward Chess (email@example.com)